omarkmu/pz-omichat/docs/sandbox-options.md

 The maximum length for individual custom [shouts](#enablecustomshouts) and [sneak shouts](#enablecustomsneakshouts).

+### MinimumCommandAccessLevel
+`default → 16`

+The minimum access level needed to execute commands such as `/setname`.

+- Admin: 32
+- Moderator: 16
+- Overseer: 8
+- GM: 4
+- Observer: 2
+- Player: 1

 ### MaximumCustomShouts
 `default → 10, minimum → 1, maximum → 20`